 Despite her bad reputation the Witch has her own sympathisers.
 It seems that not everyone has fallen for Dorothy's sweeter than pie routine.
 In his 1995 book Wicked: The Life and Times of the Wicked Witch of the West, Gregory Maguire sets out to tell the witch's side of the story.

 3. The Confidence Trickster

 Dorothy has defied death in the poisonous poppy fields; she has won the loyalty of her friends the Scarecrow, the Tin Woodsman, and the Lion; she has even killed the witch.
-Just when she we thought she wound finally be able to go home to Aunty Em, it turns out that the wonderful wizard that she seeks is a fake!
-Oz is nothing more than a jumped up ventriloquist from Omaha.
+Just when she we thought she would finally be able to go home to Aunty Em, it turns out that the wonderful wizard that she seeks is a fake!
+Oz is nothing more than a jumped-up ventriloquist from Omaha.
 The green spectacles worn by all who enter the Emerald City (which makes everything appear green and bejewelled with emeralds) are a symbol of the wholescale fakery of the realm.
 What a brilliant twist in the tale.

 4. The Journey, not the Destination

 Dorothy's quest follows the classic hero tale structure as laid out by Joseph Campbell.
 She journeys to the Emerald City at the centre of the land of Oz to find the all-powerful wizard who will be able to return her home to Kansas.
 But the revelation of the wizard's humbuggery throws the journey off course.
 It turns out that the wizard cannot save her - she must save herself.
 When she accepts this truth, she merely has to click her heels together three times and her greatest wish will come true.